Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 - Acupuncture: Research has revealed that acupuncture can improve pregnancy rates by up to 65% in women doing in-vitro fertilization treatments .

-- Massage: Massage techniques developed specifically to treat infertility, like the Maya Abdominal Massage, can be used to improve fertility by increasing blood flow to the reproductive organs, relieving blockages, decreasing inflammation.
+- Massage: Massage techniques explicitly developed to treat infertility, like the Maya Abdominal Massage, can be used to improve fertility by increasing blood flow to the reproductive organs, relieving blockages, and decreasing inflammation.
 It can also help to realign the uterus and relieve stress and anxiety often associated with infertility.

 - Yoga: Yoga can be used as a supplementary fertility treatment by reducing stress, improving blood flow to the reproductive organs, and balancing the immune system.